Texas football coach Steve Sarkisian's salary to significantly increase under new contract

 Annual performance incentives that max out at $1.85 million.
 The highlights of those incentives are the $300,000 that Texas will pay Sarkisian if he leads UT to a conference championship, the $200,000 that he'll earn if he wins one of the major national coach of the year awards and the $1.25 million bonus that he'll receive if UT wins a national championship.

-This week, the Board of Regents will also be asked to approve contract extensions for Texas coordinators Kyle Flood, Pete Kwiatkowski and Jeff Banks.
+This week, the Texas Board of Regents will also be asked to approve contract extensions for UT assistant coaches Kyle Flood, Pete Kwiatkowski and Jeff Banks.
 These deals will keep UT's offensive, defensive and special teams coordinators with the Longhorns through the 2026 season.

-This article originally appeared on Austin American-Statesman: Salary figures released for Steve Sarkisian's new Texas contract
+This article originally appeared on Austin American-Statesman: Texas' Steve Sarkisian to make $10.3 million under new 4-year contract